 - Use the Hide Viewed Questions setting with Save and Exit, so students cannot return to answer any questions they saw before saving and exiting the assessment.

 What Should I Do If Edgenuity Answers are Found Online?

-This is regrettable.
-Please send the direct links to our Support team.
-We will work with our security teams to have this content removed.
+All other issues should be directed to Edgenuity's Support team at CustomerSupport@edgenuity.com.
+Support will work with our security teams to have this content removed.
 We also actively scrub the internet for Edgenuity questions and answers, although sometimes it's tough to stay ahead of the students.
-We appreciate the extra hand from our fellow educators that notify us of the websites and content submissions we have missed.
+The extra hand from our fellow educators that notify us of the websites and content submissions we have missed is appreciated.